NHS App & NHS login

 4. Enter the security code sent to your phone

-5. Click on any PKB jump-off point such as 'Care plans' found under the 'Your health' section
+5. Click on any PKB jump-off point such as 'Test results and Imaging' found under the 'Your health' section

 6. Click continue to access PKB